Transocean Ltd (RIG) Stock: A Closer Look at the Market Potential - News Heater

 RIG’s Market Performance

-Transocean Ltd (RIG) has seen a -2.26% fall in stock performance for the week, with a -12.04% decline in the past month and a -19.75% plunge in the past quarter.
-The volatility ratio for the week is 3.55%, and the volatility levels for the past 30 days are at 4.43% for RIG.
-The simple moving average for the past 20 days is -3.01% for RIG’s stock, with a -8.17% simple moving average for the past 200 days.
+RIG’s stock has risen by 5.14% in the past week, with a monthly drop of -4.66% and a quarterly drop of -15.16%.
+The volatility ratio for the week is 4.49% while the volatility levels for the last 30 days are 4.48% for Transocean Ltd The simple moving average for the last 20 days is -0.27% for RIG stock, with a simple moving average of -7.29% for the last 200 days.

 Analysts’ Opinion of RIG